Robert Frost Farm (South Shaftsbury, Vermont): Description and history

 The former Frost Farm is located in southern Shaftsbury, a rural community in southwestern Vermont, on the south side of Buck Hill Road, roughly midway between United States Route 7 and Vermont Route 7A.
 It consists of 153 acre with a mix of fields and woods, with the main farm complex set on a drumlin with views to the north.
 The main house is a 1-1/2 story Cape, built about 1790, but altered somewhat by Frost after his purchase, and further altered by later owners.
 Also on the property are a barn and two smaller frame structures, the latter both used by Frost as writing studios.

 The farm was purchased by Robert Frost in 1929, and was probably occupied by the family in 1930.
-Although it was the Frosts primary residence, it was generally only occupied by them on weekends and summers, when Frost's academic duties made it possible.
+Although it was the Frost's primary residence, it was generally only occupied by them on weekends and summers, when Frost's academic duties made it possible.
 Frost did a significant amount of writing while living here, and was awarded the Pulitzer Prize for Poetry in 1931 and 1937.
 After Frost's wife died in 1938, he spent much less time here.
 The property remained in the family until 1963, when it was sold to artist Kenneth Noland, who maintained it in sympathy to the Frost history.
 During his ownership period, the property was designated a National Historic Landmark, and listed on the National Register of Historic Places.
 A subsequent owner made incompatible alterations to the property in 1984, and the Park Service withdrew its landmark designation two years later.
 It remains listed on the National Register.